dylandilu/Geonames-Gazetteer-Extraction/README.md

 # Geonames-Gazetteer-Extraction
 The script is a tool to extrac gazetteer for target language from the database released by [Geonames](https://www.geonames.org/).

-Th script is written in Pythton 3.6+
+The script is written in Pythton 3.6+
 # Usage
 [Downlad](https://www.dropbox.com/s/oweqmcdwesa701j/alternateNames.txt?dl=0) alternateNames.txt file